aliyigitbireroglu/flutter-peek-and-pop/README.md

 * Set [uiChildUseCache] to true if your [uiChild] doesn't change during the Peek & Pop process.
 * Set [peekAndPopBuilderUseCache] to true if your [peekAndPopBuilder] doesn't change during the Peek & Pop process.
+* If [peekAndPopBuilderAtPop] and [peekAndPopBuilderAtPeek] are set, [peekAndPopBuilder] and [peekAndPopBuilderUseCache] are ignored.
+* If one of [peekAndPopBuilderAtPop] and [peekAndPopBuilderAtPeek] is set, the other one must be set too.
+* If [quickActionsBuilder] is set, it is recommended that [peekAndPopBuilderAtPop] and [peekAndPopBuilderAtPop] are set too.
 * [overlayBuilder] is an optional second view to be displayed  during the Peek & Pop process.
 This entire widget is built after everything else.
 * For all [PeekAndPopProcessNotifier] callbacks such as [willPeekAndPopComplete], you can return false to prevent the default action.
 * All [PeekAndPopProcessNotifier] and [PeekAndPopProcessCallback] callbacks will return a reference to the created [PeekAndPopController] state.